Seth Meyers kicks off 'Late Night' gig with Amy Poehler, Joe Biden

-NEW YORK (Reuters) - Seth Meyers stepped into his new role as host of NBC’s “Late Night” talk show on Monday, welcoming comedian Amy Poehler and Vice President Joe Biden while delivering on a promise of a quirky program that still closely follows the basic formula for late night chat.
+NEW YORK, Feb 24 (Reuters) - Seth Meyers stepped into his new role as host of NBC’s “Late Night” talk show on Monday, welcoming comedian Amy Poehler and Vice President Joe Biden while delivering on a promise of a quirky program that still closely follows the basic formula for late night chat.

 Meyers launched his “Late Night” venture with a nod to the show’s previous host, appearing to write a thank you note to Jimmy Fallon for moving to his Manhattan-based “Tonight Show” gig, which debuted a week ago.